 He laboured tirelessly and his efforts were crucial to the anti-slavery campaign.
 Working with a small group of other abolitionists, including John Wesley and Josiah Wedgewood, he travelled all over the country, to major seaports especially Bristol and Liverpool, a major base of slave trading syndicates, to seek first-hand evidence of the facts and horrors of slavery.

 He interviewed thousands of sailors and other people involved in the slave trade sometimes at great personal risk.
 Even so, he was able to persuade some to give eye-witness accounts of the suffering that slaves endured.

-It was Clarkson’s detailed evidence, presented to Parliament over several years by his fellow-abolitionist Wilberforce, which eventually led to the abolition of the slave trade in 1807, and of slavery throughout the British dominions in 1833.
+It was Clarkson’s detailed evidence, presented to Parliament over several years by his fellow abolitionist Wilberforce, which eventually led to the abolition of the slave trade in 1807, But it was not until 1833 that slavery was abolished throughout the British dominions in 1833.

 Clarkson was the first president of the world’s first human rights organisation, the British and Foreign Anti-Slavery Society, now called Anti-Slavery International.

 He retired to Playford, a small village on the outskirts of Ipswich.
 He died there on 26th September in 1846 and was buried quietly at the local church, as was his wish.

 The poet Coleridge paid a fitting tribute to him: ‘He, if ever human being did it, listened exclusively to his conscience, and obeyed its voice.’

 In 1879 a stone memorial, which still stands today, was erected at the exact place along Old North Road, now the A10, where Clarkson paused outside Wadesmill.